top of page

 PROFESSIONAL EXPERIENCE

-Worked as assistant Teacher in Saint Teresa's High School , Bolpur, in 2016 for 6 months
+Worked as assistant Teacher in Saint Teresa's High School, Bolpur, West Bengal in 2015-16

 ATMOSPHERIC WATER VAPOR MEASUREMENTS AND CLIMATE CHANGE